j3k0/speedify-webui/README.md

 - View and manage all active bypasses
 - Remove bypasses with one click

+### Port Bypasses
+- Configure specific ports to bypass the VPN (use direct connection)
+- Add ports individually with port validation (1-65535)
+- View all active port bypasses
+- Remove port bypasses with one click

 ## API Endpoints

 The dashboard exposes several REST API endpoints: